franciscop/franciscop.github.io/blog/aggressive-idea-execution/readme.md

 > *We are writing custom software because we want to launch a successful online store*.

 Too often business people think they need it and devs want to make it, so new ecommerce software is written.
-I'd suggest to instead trying these, in order of importance:
+I'd suggest to instead trying these and only skip one if there's a strong real reason:

 1. Sell your products in **online stores** like Amazon, eBay, etc. This allows to start selling a product in few hours and see how the market reacts.
 2. Use one of the **ecommerce solutions** like Shoppify, Magento, etc. This allows for custom branding and better marketing techniques in few days.